OutSystems/docs-product/src/setup-maintain/setup/intro.md

 Install LifeTime management console in a **dedicated** environment. **Installing LifeTime in an existing environment isn't a supported scenario**.

 For this, follow the LifeTime installation checklist launched when you run the LifeTime installation binary.
-As LifeTime **doesn't support farm configuration**, you must select the combination "Deployment Controller + Server" in the checklist to install a single server with both roles.
+You must select the combination "Deployment Controller + Server" in the checklist to install a single server with both roles.

 The OutSystems Scheduler service must be running in the LifeTime environment.